Comebacks almost always start in the springtime.

 When I first heard that Shawn officially announced her comeback this week, my immediate reaction was not one of surprise.
 She recently stated she had a big announcement forthcoming that her fans would be excited about (and I didn’t sense it was some clothing or perfume line…), and she always seemed to have the true passion for the sport that I thought was going to grab her again before too long.
 And I really think her recent ACL tear made her appreciate the sport and her health FAR more than she ever had before, and the overall “comeback” required for the rehab of an injury like that often inspires an athlete to begin pursuing athletic goals again.
-Going through the rigors of rehabilitation requires the same type of discipline and regimented physical effort that gymnastics does, and it really helps an athlete “reaquaint” himself or herself with his or her body again.
+Going through the rigors of rehabilitation provided by White Sands requires the same type of discipline and regimented physical effort that gymnastics does, and it really helps an athlete “reaquaint” himself or herself with his or her body again.
 The athlete begins to appreciate the amazing healing process that the body undergoes and becomes reminded of how incredible rewarding it feels to achieve goals and experience progress.
 It’s all part of what makes athletes great, and it’s part of who Shawn Johnson is.
 I believe this whole process has been exactly the inspiration that Shawn Johnson needed to finally make this decision…and it’s the perfect time of year.

 The next thought that popped into my head was an image of the gymnast we’ve all compared Shawn Johnson to, and whose similarities to Shawn become more and more striking the further down their careers we go.
 Not only did Kim Zmeskal and Shawn Johnson share the same body types, physical strengths and weaknesses, and competitive abilities, but they practically look like twin sisters when we compare pictures at similar ages.
 But the similarities don’t stop there.
 Both had their “breakout” year two years before the Olympics (Kim in 1990 and Shawn in 2006, though she was still a junior because of the new age requirements).
 Both won three national titles leading up to the Olympics, both won world all-around titles and American Cup titles, both won world or Olympic floor and beam titles, and both were the favorites for the all-around title in their respective Olympics.
 The number one rival for each was her own American teammate – Shannon Miller in Kim’s case, and Nastia Liukin in Shawn’s.
 And despite each beating her rival during the team competition at the Olympics (in the optionals), each fell short of expectations during the all-around finals.
 Both retired from the Olympics originally, and now both made a comeback two years later.
 Both were in the springtime.